stefaneidelloth/treezjs/doc/components/checkBox/checkBox.md

 ### Inherited attributes

-Also see attributes of parent component [LabeledTreezElement](../labeledTreezElement.md)
+Also see the attributes that are inherited from [LabeledTreezElement](../labeledTreezElement.md#value).

 ## HTML String Attributes